shipyardapp/Shipyard-Documentation/docs/tutorials/first-fleet.md

 In this tutorial, you'll walk through the steps required to set up a very simple Fleet that contains two Vessels.

-* A vessel that generates a CSV file containing stock data
+* A Vessel, built with Code, that generates a CSV file containing stock data and prints the output.
-* A Vessel that reads the contents of the CSV file and prints the output.
+* A Vessel, built with a Blueprint, that emails the contents of the CSV file.

 By the end of the tutorial, you will know how to:

 * Set up a Vessel with Code
+* Set up a Vessel with a Blueprint
 * Write a script directly in the UI
 * Connect Vessels together as part of a Fleet
 * Use a Fleet to access files created upstream